Digging into the Alkami Technology IPO – TechCrunch

 We are playing catch-up, so let’s learn about Alkami and its software, dig into its backers and final private valuation, and pick apart its numbers before checking out its impending IPO valuation.
 After all, if Kaltura and others are going to hit the brakes, we must turn our attention to companies that are still putting the hammer down.

 Frankly, we should have known about Alkami’s IPO sooner.
-One of a rising number of large tech companies based in non-traditional areas, the bank-focused software company is based in Texas, despite having roots in Oklahoma.
+One of a rising number of large tech companies based in nontraditional areas, the bank-focused software company is based in Texas, despite having roots in Oklahoma.
 The company raised $385.2 million during its life, per Crunchbase data.
 That sum includes a September 2020 round worth $140 million that valued the company at $1.44 billion on a post-money basis, PitchBook reports.

 So, into the latest SEC filing from the software unicorn we go!